Main Topic 3: Europe at the Crossroads: Digital and Cyber Strategy 2030

 Evidence

-He mentions an internal industry paper on possible overlaps and simplification measures that was already 85 pages long.
+Internal industry paper on possible overlaps and simplification measures was already 85 pages long.
+Too many cybersecurity colleagues spend time on compliance trying to figure out regulations instead of implementing actual security measures.

 Major discussion point